 - For 118118 Answer:

-To work for the 118118 Answer text service you must take an initial challenge that tests you on your research skills and knowledge.
+118118 Answer text service tends to test your research skills and knowledge first.
 If you pass that, you take a test where you must handle a certain number of questions, answering them to the standard required.
 If you’ve got good research skills, a bit of common sense and a sense of humour, you’ll likely do well.
-Agents are paid per answer.

 Becoming a researcher

-After passing the test you’ll become a part of the research community by downloading the system software and making a username and password to log on.
+After passing the test you’ll become a part of the text service research community.
+Consequently, you’ll need to download the system software and create a username and password to log on.
 You can then access senior researchers, a database of answers already given, a forum to discuss any issues that arise and the never-ending queue of questions that need answering.

 How long you have

-All services endeavour to answer questions within 10 minutes of being texted, but the average time it takes to answer a question is just one minute.
+The faster you can reply, the better.
+All text services endeavour to answer questions within 10 minutes of receiving them.
+Although the average time it takes to answer a question is just one minute.

-Since AQA began in April 2004, more than 27 million questions have been answered and are now stored in their database.
+Since AQA began in April 2004, their researchers answered more than 30 million questions.
+But don’t worry if that sounds like a lot of pressure.
 If there’s a question you just cannot answer it’s possible to put it back in the queue for someone else to pick up.

 Where to get answers

-For each question the service database can provide you with a number of possible answers and you can choose the most relevant and shoot it off to the customer.
+Sometimes you’ll be given the answer automatically.
+For each question, the text service database can provide you with a number of possible answers and you can choose the most relevant and shoot it off to the customer.

-Sometimes it’s not that easy, and you’ll have to refer to alternative resources to answer a question.
+Other times, however, it’s not that easy.
+You may need to dig deeper and refer to alternative resources to answer a question.
 Although the internet is helpful, it’s also good to have newspapers and reference books or make a phone call – all those old-school devices can help.